News

 • Tablets that don’t hold their charge and become useless

-• Corporate videos showing on a tablet placed on a fixture at the front of a store – and they need a person next to it to prevent theft of the tablet
+• Corporate videos showing on a tablet which was placed on a fixture at the front of a store – and they need a person to stay with it to prevent theft

-• Tech that can’t connect to the store wifi
+• Tech that can’t connect to the store’s WiFi

-• And once on a store visit I asked where the store tablet was to be told it had been sold!!
+• And once, on a store visit, I asked where the store tablet was, only to be told that it’d been sold!!

-The one thing I rarely see is it actually being used with a Customer!!
-So why is this significant initial and ongoing investment a challenge to get right?
-I think it is a combination of the below:
+The one thing I rarely see is it actually being used with a customer!
+So why is it such a challenge to get this significant initial and ongoing investment right?
+I think it is a combination of the following:

 • At their worst, the introduction of tablets was a knee-jerk response to a desire to create multi-channel integration without considering how it fits with the brand service proposition and customer journey